Analysis: Geithner's planned departure puts Obama in tough spot

 Geithner, who spent his years as Treasury secretary battling the financial crisis and then fighting with Republican lawmakers in 2011 over raising the U.S. debt ceiling, has wanted to leave government service for some time.

-The Treasury Department said Geithner “has previously stated that he plans to be at Treasury until around” the January 21 inauguration.
+The Treasury Department said Geithner would stick to his previously announced schedule to stay until sometime around the January 21 inauguration.

-The department said it did not plan to make any further announcements about the timing of Geithner’s departure until after his successor is named.
 Bloomberg News reported that Geithner would leave at the end of January.

 Obama chose Geithner to lead the just-ended negotiations with Congress to avert the December 31 fiscal cliff of spending cuts and tax hikes that threatened to push the economy back into recession.

-Note: (This story has been corrected to fix first sentence to say “put” instead of “puts”)